When you want to bake a loaf…

 And ensure that you sprinkle some rice flour all over the top of the dough too to stop it from sticking to the parchment paper.

-Cover it again with a plastic bag/shower cap, and put it in the fridge for an absolute minimum of 3 hours, maximum up to 10 hours, the longer you leave it, the more the flavour & stability will grow.
+Cover it again with a plastic bag/shower cap, and put it in the fridge for an absolute minimum of 3 hours, up to 24 hours, the longer you leave it, the more the flavour & stability will grow.
+I usually leave mine for 10 hours.
 This means you can leave it there all day whilst you’re at work, or out for the day, and bake it on your return.

 This is the ‘final proof’.